 Contextual display advertising

 This type of contextual ad can include images and text and is usually displayed on websites relevant to the content.
+For example, the NYT book’s section has an ad for LinkedIn since professionals are a great part of the New York Times audience.

 In-game contextual advertising